michaelpipkin/PipValheimMods/AutoPickupIgnorer/README.md

 If you don't care to track items in the config file that you are not ignoring, you can remove all #-prefixed items from the list, and simply include a comma-separated list of the items you want to ignore.

+The automatically generated list of items in the config file is not exhaustive, especially as new items are added to the game, and you may need to add items manually.
+Simply add new items to the list without a leading #, and they will be ignored.

 Many of the items in the game do not have straightforward names.
 I recommend consulting the item list [here](https://valheim-modding.github.io/Jotunn/data/objects/item-list.html) to look up some of the less obviously-named items.
 Item names used in the config file are from the Item column on that page.